PLEASE CHECK BACK IN EARLY 2015 FOR INFORMATION ON THE 2015 TOURS!

 Tuesday evening, both tour groups will have dinner with National Pork Board (NPB) representatives at the organization’s headquarters, with a chance to learn about NPB’s research, education and promotional programs — including international activities.

-The registration deadline for both tours is Friday, May 2.
 The fee for the one-day tour is US$175 per person.
 The cost of the two-day tour, which includes hotel accommodations for the night of June 2, is US$400 per person.
 Space for the tours is limited, so don’t delay.

 Both tours will start and end at the Holiday Inn Des Moines-Airport.
 Included in the packages are bus transportation and three meals during each day of the tour.
 Registration also includes a three-day pass to World Pork Expo, and access to free transportation between the hotel and Expo grounds, June 4-5.